bobolle/botdahl-portfolio/README.md

-# Portfolio with React for github pages
+# Portfolio using React and Tailwind for github pages

+Personal project to create a portfolio for myself.